AidenStripes/react-with-express/README.md

 # to run a backend

+go to a server directory

+npm install

-use a command node app.js
+node app.js

 ## Available Scripts